MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-acquisitions-report.md

 -   **Add-on**: The default filter is **All add-ons**, but you can limit the data to one or more of the app's add-ons.
 -   **Market**: The default filter is **All markets**, but you can limit the data to acquisitions in one or more markets.
 -   **Device type**: The default setting is **All devices**.
-If you want to show data for acquisitions from a certain device type only, you can choose a specific one here.
+If you want to show data for acquisitions from a certain device type only (such as PC, console, or tablet), you can choose a specific one here.

 The info in all of the charts listed below will reflect the date range and any filters you've selected.
 Some sections also allow you to apply additional filters.